Skip to Content

 The chiropractic approach to health care is holistic.
 Natural drugless, non-surgical methods of chiropractic treatment rely on the body's inherent recuperative abilities to promote healing.
 Chiropractic care restores, improves, and maintains your function, activity, and health.

-We work with your primary care provider and other specialty care providers to provide a complete health care treatment plan for you.
+We work with your providers to provide a complete health care treatment plan for you.
 We offer many treatments, including:

 • Spinal manipulative therapy to relive pressure on your joints, reduce inflammation, and improve nerve function.

-• Electrical stimulation therapy, which reduces pain by sending mild electrical pulses through your skin to help stimulate injured muscles or manipulate nerves.
+• Electrical stimulation therapy, which sends mild electrical pulses to reduce pain and stimulate injured muscles or manipulate nerves.

 • Soft-tissue mobilization, which uses gentle pressure or massage to relax tense muscles, reduce scar tissue, or stretch connective tissue.